jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 x4 = 18 - x3/2 + x5/2
 ```

 At this point, all coefficients in the objective function are negative.
 This situation occurs only when we have rewritten the linear program so that the basic solution is an optimal solution.
-Thus, for this problem,the  solution.`(8, 4, 0, 18, 0, 0)`,  with  objective  value `28`, is  optimal.
+Thus, for this problem, the  solution.`(8, 4, 0, 18, 0, 0)`,  with  objective  value `28`, is  optimal.

 We  can  now return to our original linear program.
 The only variables in the original linear program are `x1`, `x2`, and `x3`, and so our solution is `x1 = 8`, `x2 = 4`, and `x3 = 0`, with objective value `3 * 8 + 1 * 4 + 2 * 0 = 28`.